ahlstromvij/REMINDER_project/README.md

 - `inf_effects_fear.R` - Calculates the information effect on fear of immigration.
 - `inf_effects_anger.R` - Calculates the information effect on anger over immigration.

+The plots in the `plots` folder show the information effects for each of these four variables by country.

 ## Data

 The data for this project is available at https://data.aussda.at/dataset.xhtml?persistentId=doi:10.11587/LBSMPQ.
 Any use of that data set is subject to the terms provided there.